-Who is the richest YouTuber in the world today?
+Who is the richest YouTuber in the world today and how much money did they make?

-The richest YouTuber in the world today is Jeffree Star with a net worth of $200 million.
-His net worth is 5x larger than the second richest YouTuber, PewDiePie, who has a net worth of $40 million.
-Jeffree earned $15 million in 2020 directly from his YouTube channel, with 16.5 million subscribers and 2.4 billion total views.
+The richest YouTuber in the world in 2022 is Jeffree Star with a net worth of $200 million.
+His net worth is 4x larger than the second richest YouTuber, Ryan Kaji, who has a net worth of $50 million.
+Jeffree earned $15 million last year directly from his YouTube channel, with 16.5 million subscribers and 2.4 billion total views.
 But the bulk of his fortune comes from his cosmetics company, Jeffree Star Cosmetics, which pulls in over $100 million in sales per year.

 The biggest YouTubers today are mega celebrities and household names.
 In fact, earnings directly from YouTube are becoming a smaller and smaller percentage of their actual net worths.
 The richest YouTubers make more money from launching their own product lines, music labels, and other spin off businesses using their giant follower base as free marketing.